Is Probate required in First Dealings Exemptions?

 One of the major benefits of the First Dealings Exemption is that it allows qualified real estate to skip probate.
-Instead, a property that falls under the First Dealings Exemption goes directly to a named beneficiary.
+Instead, a property that falls under the First Dealings Exemption can be sold and/or transferred without probate.

 However, there are some requirements alongside the property’s title for a First Dealings Exemption to kick in.
 In addition for the property in question to never have had a dealing before, the estate executor must prove that: